AGENDA

 Ahupua’a Sustainable Computing & ‘Ōiwi Data Sovereignty

-Dr. Keolu Fox, Dr. Josiah Hester, Pohai Panoke, Keoni DeFranco (mod.)
+Dr. Keolu Fox, Dr. Josiah Hester, Chaney Lopez, Jaden Kapali, Kale Hannahs, Keoni DeFranco (mod.)

-ʻŌiwi Researchers Dr. Keolu Fox & Dr. Josiah Hester sit at the intersection of ancestral knowledge and technological innovation.
-They join Purple Maiʻa in a kūkā to share critiques of AI, the extractive nature of data centers and propose an alternative future for Hawaiʻi in sustainable computing and ʻŌiwi data sovereignty.
+ʻŌiwi researchers sit at the intersection of ancestral knowledge and technological innovation.
+Join Purple Maiʻa and OHA in a kūkā to share critiques of AI, the extractive nature of data centers, and an alternative future for sustainable computing and ʻŌiwi data sovereignty.

 Pathways to Energy Sovereignty